After the Surgery

 - Severe abdominal pain not relieved by Tylenol

-- Have a temperature of more than 38.5° C
+- Fever with temperature more than 38.5° C

 - Painful, warm, swollen calves